Happy? It’s Your Choice.

 But here’s the cool tip: understanding that just because these things HAPPEN (we react, flush, feel irritated, or have thoughts of guilt or self-beratement or “shoulds”)… doesn’t make those thoughts REAL or SIGNIFICANT.
 Read more…

-Glow Moment Mixer, Thurs April 19th: Register NOW!
+Glow Moment Mixer: Register NOW!

 Join us for a fun night with amazing women!